node-real/go-direct-route/readme.md

+# ⛔️ DEPRECATED

+This repository is now deprecated.

+The Direct Route service is no longer supported.

 # Direct Route Go SDK

 The Direct Route GO SDK provides a thin wrapper around the Direct Route API for sending private transactions.